As an Amazon Associate we earn from qualifying purchases. Learn more.

 Pros

-• Very lightweight and packs small for backpacking
+• Very lightweight and easy to carry for multi-day trips

 Cons

-• Only 2.5" thick — can feel thin for heavier side sleepers
+• 22" width can feel narrow for broader side sleepers

 Check Latest Price on Amazon